|Nutritional Guidelines (per serving)|

 - This shot is also a good option for vodka if you prefer that over tequila.

 - Add a little boost of flavor by squeezing a lime wedge into the shaker.
 For bottled lime juice, just a splash will do.

 - There's no need to relegate this combination to shot glasses.
-If you like the taste of a crouching tiger, make it a little larger and take some time to sip and savor the taste.
+If you like the taste of the lychee tequila, make it a little larger and take some time to sip and savor the taste.
 Serve it on the rocks in an old-fashioned glass or up as a martini.